OkayAbedin/medbox/old/HALL_SENSOR_GUIDE.md

 2. Open and close each lid to verify proper state changes
 3. Set an alarm and verify it clears when opening the appropriate lid

-With this implementation, your MedBox will reliably detect when compartments are opened or closed in real-world hardware conditions.
+With this implementation, your CareBox will reliably detect when compartments are opened or closed in real-world hardware conditions.